Komarulon/smrandomizer/readme.md

 - However, Azder uploaded RomLocationsSpeedrunner.cs with all the item locations and logic, so we could recover that, but the rom patches were lost
 - The solution?
 One of the previous randomized roms would have all the patches!
 So, this randomizer now uses an old randomized redesign ROM Azder generated

-Thank you so much Azder for everything you did for this project!
+Thank you so much Audraxys for everything you did for this project!

 Thank you InsaneFirebat and the SMConst community for the save rotation patch!

+Thank you Iron Rusty for fixes with the address locations!